hull/hull-node/API.md

 **Extends TransientError**

 This is a subclass of TransientError.
 It have similar nature but it's very common during connector operations so it's treated in a separate class.
+Usually connector is able to tell more about when exactly the rate limit error will be gone to optimize retry strategy.

 **Parameters**